isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

       <ol>
         <li class="Numbering" style="font-size:17px"><details><summary><font color="#009427"><b>I worked as both an employee as well as a Self-Employed Person in the work year.
 When will I receive my Workfare Income Supplement for the work year?</b></font></summary>
 You will receive monthly Workfare Income Supplement (WIS) payments based on your employee income if you meet the WIS eligibility criteria for the work year (WY).<br><br>
-If you are also an eligible dual status worker (DSW) who has worked concurrently as a SEP and employee in the year, you may receive additional WIS if your combined employment and net trade income results in a higher WIS payout.
+If you are also an eligible dual status worker (DSW) who has worked concurrently as a SEP and employee in the year, you may receive additional WIS if your combined employment and net trade income results in a higher WIS payment.
 You will receive your WIS top-up after you have declared your income (to IRAS or CPFB) and have made the required MediSave contributions.<br><br>
 You will receive the WIS top-up once a year for work done as a Self-Employed Person in the preceding year.
 The earliest payment for SEPs/DSWs for a particular WY will be on 30 April WY+1.
-If you have declared your income and made your MediSave contribution by the last Friday of March WY+1, you would receive your WIS payout in end April WY+1*.<br><br>
+If you have declared your income and made your MediSave contribution by the l ast Friday of March WY+1, you would receive your WIS payot in enApril WY+1*.br>br
 * Payment via PayNow NRIC-linked bank account or bank crediting will be credited by end of the month while payment via GovCash will be on the 3<sup>rd</sup> of the following month.<br><br></details></li>
        </ol>
     </div>